magento/merchdocs/src/system/saas.md

 1. If there are no SaaS projects created, click **Create Project** to display the **Project Name** field and enter a name for your SaaS project.

-   Commerce creates a SaaS project and the number of SaaS data spaces you are entitled to.
+   When you create a SaaS project, Commerce generates one or more SaaS data spaces depending on your Commerce license:
+   - **Adobe Commerce** - One production data space; two testing data spaces
+   - **Magento Open Source** - One production data space; no testing data spaces

 1. Select the **SaaS Data Space** to use for the current configuration of your Commerce store.